Nimrod2022/yam-yarn-recipe-app/README.md

 <!-- - [License](#license) -->
 ## About

 Tabled is a recipe app designed to make cooking easier.
 The recipes are fetched from the Spoonacular food API.
-Users can filter recipes based on cuisines and can also search for specific cusines.
+Users can filter recipes based on cuisines and can also search for specific dishes.
+Kindly note that the API has a limit of 150 requests per day.

 ## Live link